rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 After creating a version of the Landmarks app for watchOS, it’s time to set your sights on something bigger: bringing Landmarks to the Mac.
 You’ll build upon everything you’ve learned so far, to round out the experience of building a SwiftUI app for iOS, watchOS, and macOS.

 You’ll start by adding a macOS target to your project, and then reusing the shared data you created for the iOS app.
 With all of the assets in place, you’ll create SwiftUI views to display list and detail views on macOS.

+#### Section 1 Add a macOS Target to the Project

+Start by adding a macOS target to the project.
+Xcode adds a new group and set of starter files for the macOS app, along with the scheme needed to build and run the app.